 - Metabolism: Once ingested, most carbohydrates and complex sugars are broken down into the simple sugar glucose.
 However, in the digestion of sucrose, both glucose and fructose are released into the bloodstream.
 Glucose is the primary fuel utilized by the brain and working muscles.
 To protect the brain from a potential fuel shortage, the body maintains a fairly constant glucose level in the blood.
 Dietary glucose can be stored in the liver and muscle cells in units called glycogen.
 When the level of glucose in the blood starts to drop, glycogen can be converted to glucose to maintain blood glucose levels.
 Several hormones, including insulin, work rapidly to regulate the flow of glucose to and from the blood to keep it at a steady level.
 Insulin also allows the muscles to get the glucose they need from the blood supply.
 In the process of breaking down carbohydrates into glucose, the body is unable to distinguish between sugars that are added to foods and sugars that occur naturally in foods, since they are chemically the same.

 - Carbohydrates, Sugars, and Weight Control: Calories are needed for normal body processes.
 However, people will gain weight when they eat more calories than they use up in daily activities and exercise.
 These excess calories can come from all macronutrients—fats, proteins, carbohydrates, and even alcohol.
 Carbohydrates or sugars eaten within daily calorie needs, by definition, do not cause weight gain.
 According to the 2010 Dietary Guidelines Advisory Committee Report, “healthy diets are high in carbohydrates”—45-65% of calories should come from carbohydrates depending on activity level.
-The report also suggests added sugar intake be limited to 25% or less of total calories.
+Regarding sugars, recent 2015-2020 Guidelines suggest limiting the intake of added sugars to less than 10% of total calories per day.

 - Diabetes: Diabetes is a metabolic disorder that occurs when the body cannot regulate blood glucose levels properly.
 In diabetes, either the pancreas does not make enough insulin (type 1 diabetes) or the body cannot respond normally to the insulin that is made (type 2 diabetes).
 The causes of diabetes continue to be a mystery, although both genetics and environmental factors seem to play a role.
 Obesity and lack of exercise are important in susceptibility to type 2 diabetes.
 Interestingly, sugars are not “off limits” for people with diabetes.
-Current American Diabetes Association (ADA) nutritional recommendations do not provide specific guidelines for intake of sugars, except to note that sugars and other carbohydrates can be substituted for one another on a calorie-for calorie basis.
-The ADA also recommends limits on dietary fat and dietary saturated fat for diabetics.
+In fact, the American Diabetes Association (ADA) has stated that, “the myth that sugar causes diabetes is commonly accepted by many people”.
+Regarding sugars, the ADA states that diabetics do not need to avoid sugars, but should focus on portion control and serving sizes of both carbohydrates and sugars to keep blood glucose levels on track.
+Additionally, the ADA also recommends limits on dietary fat and dietary saturated fat for diabetics.

 - Dental Health: Sugars and cooked starches (e.g.: bread, pasta, crackers, and chips) are fermentable carbohydrates that contribute to the risk for dental caries.
 The degree of risk from a carbohydrate-rich food is related to several factors such as exposure time and frequency of consumption.
-However, risk can be decreased through several practices, the most important being proper oral hygiene and the use of topical fluorides, fluoridated toothpaste, and fluoridated water.
+However, according to the American Dental Association, risk can be decreased through several practices, the most important being proper oral hygiene and the use of topical fluorides, fluoridated toothpaste, and fluoridated water.
+Regarding sugars, the ADA recommends “limiting between meal sipping and snacking on sugary beverages and foods.
+If you must eat a sugary food or drink, consume it with a meal”.
 Also important in reducing the risk of caries is eating a balanced diet in line with current dietary guidelines.

-- Sugars, Mental Performance, and Behavior: Numerous studies with different populations show that sugar consumption does not affect hyperactivity, attention span, or cognitive performance in children.
+- Sugars, Mental Performance, and Behavior: Numerous studies with different populations show that sugars consumption does not affect hyperactivity, attention span, or cognitive performance in children.